guptask/voicecontrol/README.md

     voicecontrol

 Type this command from any path on the terminal.
 You have to say 'activate' every time  in order to activate the control.
-Then you can say 'open chrome', 'open search', 'lock screen', 'deactivate', etc.
+Then you can say any of the following:
+    open chrome - opens a new Google Chrome window open downloads - opens the ~/Downloads directory using nautilus open search - activates the gnome-do which is a gnome file/directory/package search assistant lock screen - locks the screen
+    go online - activates Betty's web search mode - it allows you to ask questions in natural language e.g. what is the weather like in cincinnati OR what is the date

 #### Future: